 Both custom software and out-of-the-box software offer unique tools to enhance how every business runs.
-From major corporations to multi-city companies, small teams to sole proprietors, getting a return on your Enterprise Architecture (ROI) requires understanding how the structure and operation of an organization are defined.
+From major corporations to multi-city companies, small teams to sole proprietors, getting a return on investment (ROI) from your Enterprise Architecture (EA) requires understanding how the structure and operation of an organization are defined.

 Enterprise architecture is a well-defined practice for conducting enterprise analysis, design, planning, and implementation, using a comprehensive approach at all times, for the successful development and execution of strategy.